 Sea water is essentially the same the world over, and any table salt produced from it is also the same – typically over 97% sodium chloride, with trace levels of calcium, magnesium and sulfate.
 There is little evidence that these traces can be detected in the flavour of salt.
 The perceived difference in taste between flaky, coarse and normal table salt is due to the difference in crystal size, surface area and shape.

 In March, when the salt is ready for harvest, the remaining brine containing other unwanted minerals (called ‘bitterns’ or ‘mother liquor’) is pumped from the crystallisation ponds into the sea.
 Unseasonable rain during harvesting, as occurred in 1986, can mean that no salt is harvested.
 Usually only 50 millimetres of rain falls during the autumn harvest period, and as rain water is less dense than brine, it forms a surface layer which can be decanted.

 After the crystallisation ponds are drained, mechanical harvesters work around the clock for about five weeks scooping up the crystallised salt crust or ‘cake’, which varies in thickness from 25 to 100 millimetres.
 The salt is loaded onto trucks and taken to the washery.
 There, it is washed with saturated brine to remove mud and other impurities.
 The salt is then stacked in huge piles.
 After it has been crushed and sieved to produce similar-sized grains, it is sent to industrial users.

 Range of salts

 At the end of summer Lake Grassmere’s gleaming white salt piles are easily seen from State Highway 1.
 This seasonal landmark forms a vivid contrast to the burnt brown Marlborough hills.
-And from overhead, air passengers can gaze down at the series of pink-coloured ponds where drying winds help produce half of the country’s salt.
+And from overhead, airline passengers descending towards Wellington can gaze down at the series of pink-coloured ponds where drying winds help produce half of the country’s salt.